jerseyweeds/multistreamnews.tv/prompt.md

 ### 2.2.
 Quick Add News Channels Section

 * **Collapsible Interface:**
-  - Create a collapsible section with a purple toggle button labeled "Hide Quick Add News Channels" when expanded
+  - Create a collapsible section with a purple toggle button labeled "[Hide] Quick Add News Channels" when expanded
-  - When collapsed, the button should read "Show Quick Add News Channels"
+  - When collapsed, the button should read "[Show] Quick Add News Channels"
   - Section should be expanded by default on page load
   - Smooth 0.4-second CSS transitions for expand/collapse animations